-Geography H44

-Grade 10-12,
+Geography H44 Grade 10-12, 1 Credit/Year

-1 Credit/Year Can be taken as a semester class Prerequisite: Sophomore who has earned a "C" or better in World History
+Prerequisite: Sophomore who has earned a "C" or better in World History

 Geography involves a detailed study of the name and location of the continents, oceans and countries of the world, and the major cities, provinces, states and mountain systems.
 The course includes a study of worldwide social and political problems, population, natural resource distribution, and the concept of interdependence that exists among countries of the world.
 One-half of the world is studied during the first semester; the other half studied during the second semester.
 The assignments are taken from a college-level textbook.